ome/omero-guide-python/docs/gettingstarted.rst

 - Run a simple FRAP analysis measuring the intensity within a pre-existing ellipse ROI in a named Channel.

-- How to save the generated mean intensities and linked them to the image(s).
+- How to save the generated mean intensities and link them to the image(s).

 **Setup**
 ---------